stephane-caron/qpmpc/doc/src/index.rst

 ltv-mpc
 #######

-Linear time-variant model predictive control in Python.
+Linear time-variant (LTV) model predictive control in Python.
 Solve a quadratic program of the form:

 .. math::